-(2) Trenching and excavation operations shall comply with §§ 1926.651 and 1926.652.
+(2) Trenching and excavation operations shall comply with §§ 1926.651 and sary to avoid damage.

-(3) When underground facilities are exposed (electric, gas, water, telephone, etc.) they shall be protected as necessary to avoid damage.
+(3) When underground facilities are exposed (electric, gas, water, telephone, etc.) they shall be protected as neces-

 (4) Where multiple cables exist in an excavation, cables other than the one being worked on shall be protected as necessary.